istarzjh/TeddySketch/README.md

 # TeddySketch
 a simple implementation of Teddy.
-Inarash
+Igarash using GLUT & CGAL